skgrange/smonitor/README.md

 ### Background

-I have been involved with many projects recently which have seriously complicated the storage and retrieval of simple time-series data, an example can be found [here](https://wiki.52north.org/bin/view/SensorWeb/SosDataModeling).
+I have been involved with many projects recently which have seriously complicated the storage and retrieval of simple time-series data, an example can be found [here](https://wiki.52north.org/bin/view/SensorWeb/SosDataModeling#The_52_North_SOS_standard_data_m).
 I believe that time-series data is very simple; at a fundamental level there are observations in time and space which need to be stored.
 In my experience, most of the complication arises when:

   - Many time-series are turned on and off.
   - There are introductions of temporally overlapping time-series.
-This occurs when multiple sensors monitoring the same variable are located at a single monitoring site, such as two NO<sub>x</sub> analysers.
+This occurs when multiple sensors monitoring the same variable are located at a single monitoring site.
+For example for a season, a number of NO<sub>x</sub> analysers operate at the same monitoring site.
   - A number of aggregations need to be calculated.
 Aggregations often have dependence on other aggregations and although the majority of aggregations are simple, there are a few which are rather tricky.

 **smonitor** attempts to provide a framework and functions so these things can be dealt with easily and getting data into and out of a database is simple and fast.